 Thoth was sometimes referred to as Lord of the Cubit.
 As the god of writing, arts and technical skill, he inspired the scribes and those who made measurements.
 Indeed, everything suggests that this instrument was an essential tool for the craftsmen and technicians who were involved in all kinds of architectural work.
 Symbolically, this standard ruler ensures the control of time and space.
 Essential to the deeper truths, the Royal Cubit was protected within the temple of Hermopolis:

 The standard length of a rod was 52.37 centimetres.
 If we take this measure as a harmonic partial of the Sun using the ancient method described here then we find the circumference of the solar disc to be 4,393,114 kilometres.
 This figure is perfectly accurate.
 You may also recall that the Great Pyramid was built using terrestrial and lunar dimensions.
 Here’s a graphical reminder of this interplay:

 The graphic above is related to the one below in that they are both written in base 11.
-The image above also implies a direct ratio between the base length of the Great Pyramid and the Earth’s diameter.
+The image above also implies a direct ratio between the side length of the Great Pyramid and the Earth’s diameter.
 (If we convert 440 Royal Cubits to the metric system we get 0.23 kilometres.)
 Dividing the Earth’s diameter of 12,742 kilometres by 0.23 kilometres we get 55,400—a small harmonic but one nonetheless.

 Below is a bird’s-eye view of the Great Pyramid in Royal Cubits.
 Perhaps you noticed that the perimeter of the King’s Chamber level (220 Royal Cubits) is half the perimeter at ground level.
 There are other chambers of course, higher up in the structure which this pattern hints at.
-These sacred spaces will be explored with muon technology.
-But where did this pattern come from?
+But where did this spiral come from?
 Why did the builders make the pyramid exactly this size?